leemark/research-assistant/README.md

 streamlit run research_app.py
 ```

-2. Enter your research query
+2. Enter your research query and set research depth
-3. Set maximum iterations (1-5)
+3. Review the generated research plan:
+   - See how the topic is broken down into sections
+   - Review key questions for each section
+   - Approve the plan or request regeneration

-4. Review the progress as the system:
+4. Monitor the research progress:
-   - Refines your query
-   - Performs multi-step research
+   - Watch as each section is researched in sequence
+   - Review completed sections while others are being researched
+   - Explore sources for each section
-   - Builds knowledge graph
+   - View the knowledge graph as it develops

-   - Identifies and fills knowledge gaps
-5. Get your comprehensive research report
+5. Get your comprehensive research report:
+   - Review the final synthesized report
-6. Export the report in markdown format
+   - Export in markdown format for use in other applications

 ## Report Structure
 - Title and Timestamp
+- Table of Contents (with navigation anchors)
-- Abstract
+- Introduction
-- Research Questions
+- Multiple Research Sections (as defined in the research plan)
-- Executive Summary
-- Key Findings and Analysis
-- Implications and Applications
-- Challenges and Limitations
-- Future Directions
+- Conclusion
-- Sources Analyzed
+- Sources with Links

 ## Deployment
 The app is deployed on Streamlit Cloud.
 You can: